 This article was written by Victoria Amon, NACSO intern in August 2019

 The CBNRM programme in Namibia has a proud conservation record.
-It was developed and is run by rural communities living in communal areas, with assistance from the MET (Ministry of Environment and Tourism), NACSO (Namibia Association of CBNRM Support Organisations) and partner organisations.
+It was developed and is run by rural communities living in communal areas, with assistance from the MET (Ministry of Environment and Tourism) [which later became the Ministry of Environment, Forestry and Tourism], NACSO (Namibia Association of CBNRM Support Organisations) and partner organisations.

 Every year, NACSO plays host to visitors from other countries’ governmental and non-governmental organisations that come to learn about the CBNRM (Community Based Natural Resource Management) programme in Namibia.